Kampala Boy: Critical reception

 a Swae Lee guest appearance on the album intro.

 On the day of release, the album was trending on Ugandan Twitter and Flex D'paper shared the links on his socials.

 Cheptegei, a song celebrating Ugandan athlete Joshua Cheptegei was one of the many highlights off the album.

 The song features Navio (rapper) Fik Fameica and Mozelo Kidz.

 Commercial performance

 The album debuted on the Apple Music ITunes Charts all genres countdown at number 26 and later climbed to number 3 on the same day.
 Within one week of release, Kampala Boy had made it to several notable streaming apps charts including deezer and Audiomack.

+Awards

+The album won the 2023 UG Hip Hop Awards 2023 Album of the year award.